aut0maticjack/lazyweb/RetroPie-DOSBox-OMF2097.md

 Using a Logitech F710 resulted the following changes to the mapper file:

-(I'm not sure which of these mapper file paths is right.
-I think I saved it in `~/.dosbox/` and it was copied into `/opt/` automatically)

 ~~~
 ~/.dosbox/mapper-SVN.map
-/opt/retropie/configs/pc/mapper-SVN.map

 key_esc "stick_0 button 6" "key 27"
 key_enter "stick_0 button 0" "key 13"